LollaPie/Dat_Science_Disaster_Response/README.md

 The python script 'train_classifier.py' generates the machine learning model.
 The english text messages are tokenized, lemmatized and stop words are being removed.
 The model is build by using the CountVectorizer combined with the custom tokenizer and a tfidf transformer.
 MLSMOTE (Multilabel Synthetic Minority Over-sampling TEchnique) is used to oversample the train data.
+Random Forest Classifier combined with the MultiOutputClassifier from scikit is used for classification.
 The model is evaluated using the f1-score.

 The oversampling is only applied to the train data.
 Therefore the vectorizer and the model is saved as a pickle file.
 Both are used to apply the model to new text messages in the web application.
+For future work a pipeline including vectorizer and MLSMOTE can be used as imblearn pipeline does not support multilabel yet.

 ## Acknowledgements & Licensing <a name="acknowledgements--licensing"/>
 Credits to Figure Eight Inc. to provide the data and Udacity to provide the course and the support.